uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 where $$N$$ is the total number of unobserved variables for the problem instance, $$\mathbf{P}^{*}(V_i)$$ is the true probability distribution of variable $$i$$, $$\mathbf{\hat{P}}(V_i)$$ is the approximated probability distribution of variable $$i$$ as computed by the solver, and $$Hell({\mathbf{P}}^{*}(V_i),{\mathbf{\hat{P}}}(V_i))$$ is the Hellinger distance between the two. <br>

 ### Normalizing errors
 In order to assign final scores to each solver considering all problems tested on, we first compute a per-instance score by normalizing the afformentioned average Hellinger errors on each problem instance.
-In this way, scores can be aggregated such that each problem instance contributes equally to the final score.
+This way, scores can be aggregated such that each problem instance contributes equally to the final score.
 We compute this per-instance score in the following way: <br>

 $$
 \begin{align*}